-We have lightly covered partitioning the grid for parallel computing already but it is an important enough of a topic that it deserves to be discussed in a complete manner.
-The main driving factor here is trying to use the existing partitioning of the simulation grid.
+We have briefly covered partitioning the grid for parallel computing already but it is an important enough of a topic that it deserves to be discussed in a complete manner.
+The driving motivation here is to use the existing partitioning of the simulation grid.
 We assume that most filters will scale well with the existing grid partitioning supplied by the simulation.
 VTK's data sets and composite data sets cover a wide enough range of use cases that it should be rare that interprocess communication will be necessary to migrate simulation grid data in order to properly create partitioned VTK grid data.
 VTK does assume a cell-based partitioning of the grid where a cell is uniquely represented on a single process.